icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [flightcontrol.dev](https://flightcontrol.dev/) - Deploy web services, databases, and more on your own AWS account with a Git push style workflow.
 Free tier for users with 1 developer on personal GitHub repos.
 AWS costs are billed through AWS, but you can use credits and the AWS free tier.
   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provides one free instance that never sleeps and a free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups for Elixir/Phoenix apps.
   * [Glitch](https://glitch.com/) — Free public hosting with code sharing and real-time collaboration features.
 The free plan has a 1000-hours/month limit.
-  * [Lade](https://www.lade.io/) - Lade is a cloud platform built for developers.
-The free tier includes three services, which can be either apps or databases.
-Each service includes 128 MB RAM and 1 GB storage.
   * [leapcell](https://leapcell.io/) - Leapcell is a reliable distributed applications platform, providing everything you need to seamlessly support your rapid growth.
 The free plan includes 100k service invocations, 10k async tasks and 100k Redis commands.
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow based on any trigger.
 Workflows are code you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database